worstkiller/JetpackCompose.app/README.md

 Pull requests are welcome!
 I'd love your help in improving the website.
 Feel free to browse through open issues to look for things that need work.
-If you have a new idea or want to suggest improvements, just oepn a new issue and we can discuss it there 🙏
+If you have a new idea or want to suggest improvements, just open a new issue and we can discuss it there 🙏

 ## License